pbfrandsen/pws672_labs/lab8_tree_estimation.md

 -pre lednia_concatenated -m MFP -bb 1000 -bnni
 ```

 Go ahead and submit the job.
-When it is complete, you will have a new treefile called `penstemon_concatenated.treefile`.
+When it is complete, you will have a new treefile called `lednia_concatenated.treefile`.
 This is the result of your supermatrix analysis.
 We will compare this tree to the `ASTRAL` species tree at the end of the lab.

-####2.
-Estimate individual locus trees
+#### 2. Estimate individual locus trees

 Navigate to your `alicut_aa` directory.
 In this directory, you will have all of your cut alignments.
 We're going to use a job array to generate an individual gene tree for each locus.